storyful/storyful-mrss-doc/README.md

 ### Can the archive be supplied via MRSS?

-No, Storyful has a custom API for that.
+Yes, the feed has a special backfill mode that allows playback of historical content.
+See below for details.

 ### What data is in the MRSS?